why Fluidigm Corporation [FLDM] is a Good Choice for Investors After New Price Target of $9.00

 Workflow with Real-Time PCR Using Fluidigm Microfluidics Technology and Reagents.

+The stocks have a year to date performance of 67.82 percent and weekly performance of -3.31 percent.
+The stock has been moved at 48.60 percent over the last six months.
+The stock has performed 45.64 percent around the most recent 30 days and changed 160.71 percent over the most recent 3-months.

-Compared to the average trading volume of 2.55M shares, FLDM reached a trading volume of 1525941 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 2.59M shares, FLDM reached to a volume of 1480703 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for FLDM shares is $9.00 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on FLDM stock is a recommendation set at 1.70.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.